romanrabodzei/Github-Certification-Preparation/GitHub Advanced Security.md

 </details>

 ---
-After setting up code scanning in your repository, what is a necessary step to use it with a CodeQL analysis workflow?
+Q: After setting up code scanning in your repository, what is a necessary step to use it with a CodeQL analysis workflow?
 <details><summary>Show the answer</summary><p>

 - **Choose the CodeQL analysis workflow from the provided options and configure it as needed**